WST/mawar/README.md

 Installing Mawar should not be hard.
 First, you have to install the following dependencies using your Linux distribution’s package system:

 * expat — an XML parser
+* GnuTLS — transport layer security
-* libgsasl or gsasl — GNU SASL library
+* libgsasl — GNU SASL library
 * libmysqlclient — MySQL client library
 * uDNS — an asyncronous DNS resolver library
 * GeoIP — IP geolocation library